The Social Security Administration (SSA) has four levels of making decisions for disability claims. These levels are:

 If you are still denied at the end of this process, we may have to file your case in federal court.

-There are strict deadlines for filing your appeals, and usually that deadline is 60 days.
+Your Winter Haven Social Security disability attorney will tell you there are strict deadlines for filing your appeals, and usually that deadline is 60 days.
 Please be careful not to let your time run out on your appeal.
 Since the SSA assumes you would receive your letter of decision 5 days after they send it, they actually allow five more days for appeals, so in fact, you usually have 65 days.
 However, try to file your appeal as soon as possible and don’t wait until the last minute.

 If there is any doubt as to when you sent your appeal, the agency will use the date you sent it as the effective date according to the postmark.